Get Involved!

 Advisors: Ms. Bach

-Students in this club raise awareness and promote the acceptance of diversity in the district.
+Students in this club raise awareness and promote the acceptance of diversity across the high school and the district.

 Principal’s Advisory Council

-Approximately twelve students appointed by the principal meet as necessary in order to provide an independent voice in matters of student concern.
-These may include such diverse issues as cafeteria concerns, attendance, and skateboarding.
+This group consists of 20-30 students appointed by the principal.
+This council meets regularly in order to provide an independent voice in matters of student concern.

 Science Club